 Sleep disorders can affect people of any age.
 Problems with falling asleep, staying asleep, or difficulties staying awake during the day are the most common complaints from people who suffer with sleep disorders.
-But in many cases, sleep disorders may go unnoticed for years.
-For example, sleep apnea is estimated to affect up to ten percent of the population, but often, the problem remains undiagnosed.
+In many cases, sleep disorders may go unnoticed for years.
+For example, sleep apnea is estimated to affect up to 10% of the population, but often, the problem remains undiagnosed.

 The reasons are twofold:

 - The sleeping individual may be unaware of his or her breathing disturbances that take place every night.